clocklear/poolcontroller/README.md

 ## building and running

 Clone the repo, edit the code, then `make build` to rebuild for Raspberry Pi.
 The `build` make target explicitly targets Pi 3+; if you are using an older Pi, try `GOARM=6`.  `scp` the file to your Pi, then execute the binary.
 The service appears on port `3000` by default; you can override it with the `--http.addr` flag.

+## the future

+I intend to add scheduling to the service (allowing for relays to automatically kick on and off at certain times).
+I also intend to integrate AWS services (lightly) to allow for CloudWatch alerts on failures, and DynamoDB state storage.